,

 Therefore, we encourage you to vote NO on ANY AND ALL tax increases, tax extensions, bonds (which is borrowing money with interest, which is always more expensive than a direct tax), fees, and assessments.

-See this list of local ballot measures in California this 2024 primary election.
-Nearly all are bad and most are thieving, taking more money from you in the form of "extending" a tax increase, establishing a new tax, proposing a bond (always more expensive than a direct tax), or imposing a fee of some kind.
+See this list of local ballot measures in California this 2024 general election.
+Nearly all are bad and most are thieving, taking more money from you by:

 Please VOTE NO and encourage your friends to vote no on these money-grabs that make government bigger and make average people poorer.
 For none are needed, because none come from entities that support tough, independent (outside of California) auditors, who will actually look for socialistic waste.
 To the contrary, these deceptive tax-and-spend entities are loathe to cut any waste or fraud, nor do they recognize it.